aweiksnar/aweiksnar.github.io--OLD/_posts/2013-08-12-eloquent-ruby-book-review.markdown

 Summary:
 --------

 This book definitely comes recommended.
 This was my first major programming read after Chris Pine's _Learn to Program_.
 It provides great exposure to different uses of ruby beyond the fundamental applications.
-Olsen covers a large range of useful topics while going into enough depth for each of them.
+Olsen covers a large range of useful topics while going into enough depth on each of them.
 There is a wealth of information provided.
-It seems like this book is ideal to read to read through and then use as a reference thereafter.
+It seems like this book is ideal to read through and then use as a reference thereafter.

 One last note--I have started reading _Practical Object-Oriented Design in Ruby: An Agile Primer_ by Sandi Metz, and I wish that I had read that before _Eloquent Ruby_.
 The Metz book seems just a bit more approachable for a newer programmer, but that is not to say that _Eloquent Ruby_ was not.